bergercookie/syncall/readme-tw-gtasks.md

 ## Override Google Tasks API key

-At the moment in order to use this integration you have to register for your own developer account with the Google Tasks API with the following steps:
+At the moment the Google Console app that makes use of the Google Tasks API is still in Testing mode and awaiting approval from Google.
+This means that if it raches more than 100 users, the integration may stop working for you.
+In that case in order to use this integration you will have to register for your own developer account with the Google Tasks API with the following steps:

 Firstly, removed the `~/.gtasks_credentials.pickle` file on your system since that